 The command /bin/ip has been around for some time now.
 But people continue using the older command /sbin/ifconfig.
-Let's be clear: ifconfig will not quickly go away, but its newer version, ip, is more powerful and will eventually replace it.
+Let's be clear: ifconfig will not go away any time soon, but its newer version, ip, is more powerful and will eventually replace it.

 The man page of ip may look intimidating at first, but once you get familiar with the command syntax, it is an easy read.
 This page will not introduce the new features of ip.
-It rather features a side-by-side comparison if ifconfig and ip to get a quick overview of the command syntax.
+It rather compares the ifconfig and ip commands to get a quick understanding of the command syntax.